 Ban on growing peas in Wairarapa area

-- From 4pm 27 July 2016 to July 2018, green and sugar snap peas cannot be grown in the Wairarapa area up to Pahiatua.
+- From 4pm 27 July 2016, green and sugar snap peas cannot be grown in the Wairarapa area up to Pahiatua.

 - This ban applies to both home vegetable gardens and commercial cropping.